ccamel/awesome-ccamel/README.md

 - [tartiflette/tartiflette-aiohttp](https://github.com/tartiflette/tartiflette-aiohttp) - tartiflette-aiohttp is a wrapper of aiohttp which includes the Tartiflette GraphQL Engine, do not hesitate to take a look of the Tartiflette project.
 - [tehmaze/diagram](https://github.com/tehmaze/diagram) - Text mode diagrams using UTF-8 characters and fancy colors
 - [tirth8205/code-review-graph](https://github.com/tirth8205/code-review-graph) - Local-first code intelligence graph for MCP and CLI.
 Builds a persistent map of your codebase so AI coding tools read only what matters, with benchmarked context reductions on reviews and large-repo workflows.
-- [titanwings/distilly](https://github.com/titanwings/distilly) - Distilly — Distill how they think into reusable Skills for any Agent or Bot.
-Formerly Colleague Skill（原同事 Skill）.
 - [topoteretes/cognee](https://github.com/topoteretes/cognee) - Cognee is the open-source AI memory platform for agents.
 Give your AI agents persistent long-term memory across sessions with a self-hosted knowledge graph engine.
 - [tosanjay/NeuroLog](https://github.com/tosanjay/NeuroLog) -
 - [ultralytics/ultralytics](https://github.com/ultralytics/ultralytics) - Ultralytics YOLO26, YOLO11, YOLOv8 — object detection, instance segmentation, semantic segmentation, image classification, pose estimation, object tracking